adichaloo/StockStream/README.md

     * cd kafka_2.12-3.6.0

-  * Run Kafka and Zookeeper in the kafka_2.12-3.6.0 folder [Run the 2 commands on separate terminals]
+  * Run Kafka and Zookeeper in the kafka_2.12-3.6.0 folder [Run the 2 commands on separate terminals.
+Make sure you are in kafka/kafka_2.12-3.6.0 directory]
     * Run Zookeeper : bin/zookeeper-server-start.sh config/zookeeper.properties
     * Run kafka server: bin/kafka-server-start.sh config/server.properties

-  * Now start the applications by running the commands [Make sure the Zookeeper and kafka are running]
+  * Now start the applications by running the commands [Make sure the Zookeeper and kafka are running.
+Run from StockStream directory]
     * cd StockStream
     * Install dependencies: pip install -r requirements.txt
     * On one terminal run the flask application: python app.py